What Is a Sputum Fungal Smear?

 Take the sample to the clinic or laboratory, as instructed.
 The sample can be refrigerated for up to 24 hours, if needed.
 Do not freeze it or store it at room temperature.

 If you can’t cough up sputum, try breathing the steam from boiling water, or take a hot, steamy shower.
 The sputum must come from deep inside your lungs for the test to be accurate.

 If you still cannot cough up sputum, your doctor will do a bronchoscopy to collect sputum directly from your lungs.

-Bronchoscopy is a simple procedure that takes about 30 to 60 minutes.
-It is often done in the physician’s office, and the patient usually remains awake.
+A bronchoscopy is a simple procedure that takes about 30 to 60 minutes.
+It’s often done in your doctor’s office while you remain awake.